-If you are, here’s my advice from over a decade of experience and effort in deciding on the best alcohol for festivals based on cost, weight and taste.
+If you are, here’s my advice from over a decade of experience and effort in deciding on the best alcohol for festivals based on cost, weight, taste and durability.

 The best alcohol to take to a festival